Bitcoin Adoption Framework.

 Who can move value and under what conditions?

-Keys, roles, limits, approvals, recovery, audit evidence, and human accountability.
+Keys, roles, limits, approvals, recovery, operating records, and human accountability.

 Operating model